NavG4880/TechAssessRPA/README.md

 - Extract complete folder.
 - Open Main.Xaml in UiPath studio application community edition.
 - Run/Debug the project in UiPath Studio.
+- Note: Uipath extension should be pre-enabled in the chrome on which this process will execute.

 Project developed using RE Framework.